Commission Problems Look Intimidating. They Shouldn't.

 3. The Net-to-Seller Percentage Mistake

 Calculating 6% of the net amount and adding it to the net is wrong.
-The correct method is dividing the net by 0.94 (or whatever 100% minus the commission rate equals).
-The wrong answer will be among the choices every time.
+The correct method is dividing the net by 0.94, or whatever 100% minus the commission rate equals.
+This wrong method often produces an answer that looks close enough to tempt you.

 4. Forgetting a Split Layer